 - After rolling your toes over and putting your soles on the ground, exhale while lifting your hips.

-- As you stretch your spine, press down with your hands and the heels.
+- As you stretch your spine, press down with your hands and heels.

-- Sit up straight and raise your belly high above.
+- Sit up straight and raise your belly high in the air.

 Vinyasa Yoga for Experts